deeptools/pyGenomeTracks/README.md

 Usage
 -----
 To run pyGenomeTracks a configuration file describing the tracks is required.
-The easiest way to create this file is using `make_tracks_file` which setups up a file with defaults that can be easily changed.
+The easiest way to create this file is using the program `make_tracks_file` which creates a configuration file with defaults that can be easily changed.
 The format is:

 ```bash
 $ make_tracks_file --trackFiles <file1.bed> <file2.bw> ... -o tracks.ini